shprink/conferences/2017/introduction-to-ionic/slides/web_history.md

     <aside class="notes">
         <b>And from this moment on, things got out of hands</b>
         <br/>
-        <b>Ok imagine that at this point of time, developers had in their hands EVERYTHING needed to create amazing website, great user experience but instead they created this...</b>
+        <b>Imagine that at this point in time, developers had in their hands EVERYTHING needed to create amazing website, great user experience but instead they created this...</b>
     </div>
 </section>